App-vNext/Polly/docs/resilience-strategies.md

 Resilience strategies are essential components of Polly, designed to execute user-defined callbacks while adding an extra layer of resilience.
 These strategies can't be executed directly; they must be run through a **resilience pipeline**.
 Polly provides an API to construct resilience pipelines by incorporating one or more resilience strategies through the pipeline builders.

+Polly categorizes resilience strategies into two main groups:

+- **Reactive**: These strategies handle specific exceptions that are thrown, or results that are returned, by the callbacks executed through the strategy.
+- **Proactive**: Unlike reactive strategies, proactive strategies do not focus on handling errors by the callbacks might throw or return.
+They can make pro-active decisions to cancel or reject the execution of callbacks (e.g., using a rate limiter or a timeout resilience strategy).

 ## Usage

 Extensions for adding resilience strategies to the builders are provided by each strategy.
 Depending on the type of strategy, these extensions may be available for both `ResiliencePipelineBuilder` and `ResiliencePipelineBuilder<T>` or just one of them.
 Proactive strategies like timeout or rate limiter are available for both types of builders, while specialized reactive strategies are only available for `ResiliencePipelineBuilder<T>`.
 Adding multiple resilience strategies is supported.